JuliaStats/MixedModels.jl/docs/src/mime.md

 In MixedModels, we recently (v3.2.0) introduced limited support for such pretty printing.
 (For more details on how the print and display system in Julia works, check out [this NextJournal post](https://nextjournal.com/sdanisch/julias-display-system).)

-In particular, we have defined Markdown output, i.e. `show` methods, for our types, which can be easily translated into HTML, LaTeX or even a MS Word Document using tools such as [pandoc](https://pandoc.org/).
+In particular, we have defined Markdown, HTML and LaTeX output, i.e. `show` methods, for our types.
+Note that the Markdown output can also be easily and more flexibly translated into HTML, LaTeX (e.g. with `booktabs`) or even a MS Word Document using tools such as [pandoc](https://pandoc.org/).
 Packages like `IJulia` and `Documenter` can often detect the presence of these display options and use them automatically.